XuelianCheng/SLT-Net/README.md

 ```

 **Evaluation.**
 Please run the file `main_CAD.m` or `main_MoCA.m`  in `eval` folder to evaluate your model.
 You could also simply download the images via this [Link](https://drive.google.com/drive/folders/1iQyFXCGhknRzsXk9m5KBnnGeig7F1Snm?usp=sharing) to reach the results reported in our paper.
 Or download our pre-trained model via this link: [snapshot](https://drive.google.com/file/d/1_u4dEdxM4AKuuh6EcWHAlo8EtR7e8q5v/view?usp=sharing).
+[If you download it before 7 Sep 2022, please replace it with the new version.
+The Net_epoch_cod10k.pth in previous snapshpt is wrong with Resnet pretrained weights.]

 **Acknowledgements.**
 Please find more information about the original MoCA dataset [1] [Link](https://www.robots.ox.ac.uk/~vgg/data/MoCA/).